This page uses javascript to help render elements, if you have problems please enable javascript.

 Course Information:

-The option in Elementary School Settings is designed for students interested in teaching at the elementary school level and emphasizes an understanding of cognitive, physical, and socio-emotional development; subject-matter knowledge; and consideration of pedagogical strategies and programs that promote academic achievement as well as other positive developmental outcomes for elementary school children.
+The Elementary School Settings/Education concentration is for students interested in teaching at the elementary school level and prepares them for multiple subject or special education credential programs.
+This concentration includes the coursework needed to show multiple subject subject matter proficiency for California teaching credentials.
+Courses emphasize an understanding of cognitive, physical, and socio-emotional development, subject-matter knowledge, cultural competence in engaging students and their families, and consideration of pedagogical strategies and programs that promote academic achievement as well as other positive developmental outcomes for elementary school children.

 Course Information: